 Mark and Isabel had been friends for a long time and they were close, their reserved and introverted personalities strikingly similar.
 Sometimes Brandon could not help but think she was closer to Mark and Ben than she was to him.

 “Aren’t you participating in the concert at Hawks Well?” he asked Isabel, occupying the stool Brandon had left.
 Mark’s voice was deep and husky, more fit for blues and soul than pop.
-If you closed your eyes and listened to his voice, you wouldn’t be able to tell he was a White guy.
+If you closed your eyes and listened to his voice, you would not be able to tell he was a white guy.
 “It’s going to be great.”

 “I’m sure it is.”
 Isabel packed her bag, zipped up, and rose from the seat.
 “It’s just not for me.”

 “Change her mind, Fletcher,” he said to Brandon.
 He shrugged with a quiet laugh, watching as she picked up the plate, went over to the sink and quickly washed it clean.
 Brandon smiled, without stopping her.
 Isabel was a simple girl, sincere, hardworking, grounded.
 Despite having spent the first fifteen-and-a-half years of her life in London, she’d adjusted seamlessly to this small Irish county.
-It didn’t seem like she ever missed London.
+She never seemed to miss London.